 Roger Federer, amid a career resurgence, will visit Seattle for the first time April 29 in a KeyArena exhibition that will include Bill Gates, to raise money for children’s education in Africa.

 Pro tennis has a small profile in Seattle, but that will change a bit April 29 when Roger Federer, who won a record 18th Grand Slam at the Australian Open in January and swept the recent U.S. hard court events in Indian Wells and Miami, comes to KeyArena for an exhibition match to support children’s education in Africa.
+If you’re a huge Federer fan and aspire to be as great of a player he is, a tennis training aid can definitely help you improve your game to the next level.

 In his first visit to Seattle, Federer will play U.S. star John Isner in an exhibition match, as well as Bill Gates and other celebrities.
 Tickets for “Match for Africa 4 – Seattle” go on sale at 9 a.m.
 Thursday with net proceeds benefiting the Roger Federer Charitable Fund/Roger Federer Foundation.